icopy-site/awesome/docs/awesome/awesome-micropython.md

 * [MicroPython Store](https://store.micropython.org/) - Where you can buy the pyboard, housings, skins, books, connectors and peripherals.
 * [MicroPython on Wikipedia](https://en.wikipedia.org/wiki/MicroPython) - MicroPython on Wikipedia.

+## Development

-### Developer Workflow
+### Code Generation

-* [JetBrains Micropython Plugin](https://plugins.jetbrains.com/plugin/9777-micropython) - Support for MicroPython devices in IntelliJ IDEA and PyCharm.
-* [Micropy Cli](https://micropy-cli.readthedocs.io/en/latest/) - Micropy Cli is a project management/generation tool for writing Micropython code in modern IDEs such as VSCode.
+* [micropy-cli](https://github.com/BradenM/micropy-cli) - Micropy Cli is a project management/generation tool for writing MicroPython code in modern IDEs such as VSCode.
+* [micropython-stubber](https://github.com/Josverl/micropython-stubber) - Generate and use stubs for different MicroPython firmwares to use with vscode and/or pylint.

+### IDEs

+* [JetBrains MicroPython Plugin](https://plugins.jetbrains.com/plugin/9777-micropython) - Support for MicroPython devices in IntelliJ IDEA and PyCharm.
-* [Micropython IDE](https://marketplace.visualstudio.com/items?itemName=dphans.micropython-ide-vscode) - Micropython IDE for VSCode README.
+* [Micropython IDE for VSCode](https://marketplace.visualstudio.com/items?itemName=dphans.micropython-ide-vscode) - MicroPython IDE for VSCode README.
-* [Micropython-REPLink for VSCode](https://marketplace.visualstudio.com/items?itemName=SWC-Fablab.micropython-replink) - Handy shortcuts for interacting with a Micropython REPL terminal.
+* [Micropython-REPLink for VSCode](https://marketplace.visualstudio.com/items?itemName=SWC-Fablab.micropython-replink) - Handy shortcuts for interacting with a MicroPython REPL terminal.
 * [Mu Editor](https://codewith.mu/) -  Code with Mu: a simple Python\MicroPythonb\CircuitPython editor for beginner programmers.
-* [Remote Shell for MicroPython](https://github.com/dhylands/rshell) - Copy or Sync files to Boards, enter REPL from your terminal.
 * [Thonny IDE](https://thonny.org/) - Thonny: Python IDE for beginners.
+* [intellij-micropython](https://github.com/vlasovskikh/intellij-micropython) - Plugin for MicroPython devices in IntelliJ and PyCharm.

+### Shells

+#### On Device

+* [upy-shell](https://github.com/dhylands/upy-shell) - A simple command line based shell for MicroPython.
+* [Micropython-Editor](https://github.com/robert-hh/Micropython-Editor) - Small on-board editor for PyBoard, WiPy, ESP8266, ESP32, PyCom and Adafruit devices written in Python.

+#### On Host

+* [rshell](https://github.com/dhylands/rshell) - Copy or Sync files to Boards, enter REPL from your terminal.
+* [ampy](https://github.com/scientifichackers/ampy) - Adafruit MicroPython Tool - Utility to interact with a MicroPython board over a serial connection.
+* [mpfshell](https://github.com/wendlers/mpfshell) - A simple shell based file explorer for ESP8266 and WiPy.

 ## Miscellaneous